TarunKumar1995-glitch/KBCS_SC42050_BCO/README.md

 ## Change the flag to 0 to use pre trained ID model
 model_flag = -1
 ```
+In order use this fearture for ant.py, download the data file from [here](https://drive.google.com/file/d/1xGtZBdC4JUzr_VNKhjZrGhblIpnq5QtV/view?usp=sharing).
+Place the downloaded .npy file in the immediate directory.

 ## Testing
 In order to run one of the models:
 ```